openid/fapi/fapi-2_0-security-profile.md

  1. shall use the authorization code grant described in [@!RFC6749];
  1. shall use pushed authorization requests according to [@!RFC9126];
  1. shall use PKCE [@!RFC7636] with `S256` as the code challenge method;
- 1. shall check the `iss` parameter in the authorization response according to [@!RFC9207] to prevent mix-up attacks; and
+ 1. shall check the `iss` parameter in the authorization response according to [@!RFC9207] to prevent mix-up attacks;
- 1. shall only send `client_id` and `request_uri` request parameters to the authorization endpoint (all other authorization request parameters are sent in the pushed authorization request according to [@!RFC9126]).
+ 1. shall only send `client_id` and `request_uri` request parameters to the authorization endpoint (all other authorization request parameters are sent in the pushed authorization request according to [@!RFC9126]);
+ 1. should not use state parameter values longer than 512 characters; and
+ 1. if using [@!OIDC], should not use nonce parameter values longer than 64 characters.

+**NOTE 1:** The recommended restrictions on state and nonce parameter values length are to aid interopability.

 ### Requirements for resource servers